Jovan Belcher: Murder–suicide

 The police revealed that the handgun Belcher used to kill his girlfriend was different from the one he used to take his own life.
 Belcher had other guns at his house, some of which he would use at a shooting range.
 All were legally owned.
 The day after the shooting, NBC broadcaster Bob Costas, quoting Jason Whitlock, said during a segment of Sunday Night Football that "in the coming days, Jovan Belcher's actions and their possible connection to football will be analyzed.
 Who knows?
 But here, wrote Jason Whitlock, is what I believe.
 If Jovan Belcher didn't possess a gun, he and Kasandra Perkins would both be alive today."
 The comments prompted criticism and support from both sides of the gun control issue.

 Belcher was buried on December 12 at the North Babylon Cemetery in North Babylon, New York, following an open casket funeral at the Upper Room Christian Church in Dix Hills, New York.
 The hearse passed his childhood home in West Babylon en route to the cemetery.

+This incident drew multiple comparisons to a similar incident in 2007 involving professional wrestler Chris Benoit, who murdered his wife and youngest son before committing suicide.

 Wrongful death lawsuit

 In December 2013, his body was exhumed from the North Babylon cemetery at the request of his family to conduct tests on whether he had chronic traumatic encephalopathy (CTE).
 On December 31, 2013, Belcher's mother filed a wrongful death lawsuit in Missouri state court against her son's former team, the Kansas City Chiefs.

 The lawsuit claimed that "In the months leading up to Decedent's death, Defendant was aware of Decedent's symptoms and signs of cognitive and neuropsychiatric impairment.
 Defendant micromanaged virtually every aspect of Decedent's life when it came to his physical abilities to perform in the workplace, including analyzing his diet, speed, strength and body-mass index.
 Yet when it came to monitoring Decedent's mental health and neurological capacities, Defendant disregarded evidence of impairments and fostered an environment where Decedent was required to play through his injuries and become exposed to further neurological harm."

-On September 29, 2014, ESPN released a report completed by a medical examiner, who determined that Belcher had chronic traumatic encephalopathy.
+On September 29, 2014, ESPN released a report completed by a medical examiner, who determined that Belcher had CTE.
+He was one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.